 Measuring the bucket.
-If the Firesock is to be used, attach first and then measure to the bottom of the sock.
-See Section 4: Flight Operations for information on how to use the Firesock.
+If an attachment is to be used, attach first and then measure to the bottom of the attachment.

 Overall lengths of Bambi buckets with standard rigging are provided in this manual.
 Before using the Bambi bucket, check for the maximum total length.

 To determine this length, measure the distance from the cargo hook to the front tip of the tail rotor on the helicopter you will be using and subtract 6" (152 mm).